wiredrelations/wired-relations-api-docs/README.md

 The number of elements (in this case Systems) to return.

 __`sort`__:
 Ordering.
 All queries have a default sort order, so if you don't need a specific sort order, omit this property.
-You can specify multiple fields seperated by `&`, and for each field you may select ascending or descring sort order by appending `,asc` or `,desc` to the property name.
+You can specify multiple fields seperated by `&`, and for each field you may select ascending or descending sort order by appending `,asc` or `,desc` to the property name.

-__`cursor`__: When requesting the first page omit this property.
+__`cursor`__: When requesting the first page, omit this property.
 To get the next page, use the value from `pageInfo.endCursor`.
 Please refer to the [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) for more details regarding pagination.